 Lehr Memorial Building (1915) contains the offices of Human Resources, the Controller and the Registrar on the first floor.
-The offices of the President, vice president for Academic Affairs, vice president for Financial Affairs, vice president for Advancement, and Institutional Research are on the second floor.
-On the third floor are the offices of Development and Communications and Marketing.
+The offices of the President, vice president for Academic Affairs, vice president for Financial Affairs, and Institutional Research are on the second floor.
+On the third floor are the offices of University Advancement, vice president for Advancement, and Communications and Marketing.

 Hill Memorial Building (1915) contains classrooms and offices for the Department of History, Politics and Justice, and the Department of Psychology and Sociology.

 Dukes Memorial Building (1901-02), Freeman Annex (1995) and Cornetet Addition (2003) contain offices and classrooms for the Department of English, the Department of Modern Languages, and the Center for Teacher Education.
 The office of the dean of the College of Arts & Sciences also is in Dukes Memorial.